A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Improved strategies for short and intermediate fractures

 Finally, as is the case for most averaging procedures, the proposed approach does not preserve local peculiarities of the process.
 For example, the real crack speeds and those produced with use of the averaged toughness, $K_{1p}^*$ or $K_{1m}^*$, have nothing in common apart from the fact that they produce comparable crack lengths.

-Comparing the results presented in Fig.~\ref{fig:4}e and Fig.~\ref{fig:4}f with those from Fig.~\ref{fig:14}c and Fig.~\ref{fig:14}d, we confirm that the proposed averaging does improve the results of simulations for short and moderate crack lengths in comparison with the $K_{max}$ strategy.
+However, comparing the relative errors of the different strategies, presented in Fig.~\ref{fig:13a}, we confirm that the proposed averaging does improve the results of simulations for short and moderate crack lengths in comparison with the $K_{max}$ strategy.
 Moreover, they even manage to produce a slightly better approximation than the latter strategy for long cracks, although the difference is not enough to be significant in practical application.

 $\quad$

 $\quad$

 $\quad$